buddhist-uni/buddhist-uni.github.io/_content/canon/an8.53.md

 drive_links: ["https://drive.google.com/file/d/1PbvlA6nwLDVvqs-lV_2pxSN1TVVhRZM9/view?usp=drivesdk"]
 status: featured
 course: buddhism
-tags: [function, ethics, meditation, nibbana, philosophy, ebts, pali-canon, hermeneutics]
+tags: [function, ethics, meditation, nibbana, philosophy, ebts, pali-canon, an, hermeneutics]
+year: 2018
 ---

 > It would be good, lord, if the Blessed One would teach me the Dhamma in brief